-The Case Manager and Personal Options vendor must develop a report to the UMC outlining the reasons the Personal Options vendor is terminating the member from Personal Options.
+The Case Manager and Personal Options vendor must develop a report to the UMC outlining the reasons the Personal Options vendor is requesting termination the member from Personal Options.
 Issues such as the verification of Medicaid fraud, inability to maintain safe staffing supports, inability to keep the spending plan within the budget would require the CM and/or Personal Options vendor to notify the UMC to review any member for involuntary removal from Personal Options.
 An additional concern that may be reported is the exploitation of the member for the representative's benefit rather than the member's.
-This would be reported to the Adult/Child Protective Services and the Medicaid Fraud Control Unit.
+This would be reported to the Adult/Child Protective Services and the Office of Program Integrity (OPI) for review and they would pass on to the Medicaid Fraud Control Unit.
 If a member has demonstrated an inability to self-direct their services they may be required to select a representative.
 If the member refuses to select a representative they will be required to transfer to the Traditional Model.